67K-You/HummingBird/README.md

 # Compete with the agent

-It's possible to play against the trained agent by puttinh 2 hummingbirds on one island and setting the behavior of one agent the Heuristic (having one human player controlling an agent with the keyboard).
+It's possible to play against the trained agent by puttinh 2 hummingbirds on one island and setting the behavior of one agent to Heuristic (having one human player controlling an agent with the keyboard).
 After training the agent achieves superhuman performance.